Women's Premier Soccer League Canada

-The Women's Premier Soccer League Canada (WPSL Canada) is a proposed semi-professional women's soccer league in Canada.
+The Women's Premier Soccer League Canada (WPSL Canada) was a proposed semi-professional women's soccer league in Canada.
 In 2021, it announced plans to begin play as a division 2 league, which would have made it the top league for women's soccer in the Canadian soccer league system at the time.

-Development of the proposed league was put on hold following the Northern Super League's announced plan of launching a Canadian women's professional soccer league in 2025.
+Development of the proposed league was put on hold in 2023 following the Northern Super League's announced plan of launching a fully professional Canadian women's soccer league in 2025.

 League structure

 The league shared plans to operate in two conferences: Canada West and Canada East.
 Clubs would have played matches each season against other clubs in their respective conferences, followed by conference playoffs and a national championship.

 The league would have worked with a limited partnership model as opposed to a membership model.
 Clubs that bought into the league would have received votes and financial incentives in a similar way that the Canadian Premier League teams have a stake in Canada Soccer Business.

+The WPSL Canada's leadership group consisted of Santiago Almada, Sam Bacso, and the US-based WPSL organization.
 The league stated a desire to establish a foundation for women's soccer in Canada to attract further investment for a future professional division.

-Governance

-As of 10 December 2021, the WPSL Canada's leadership group consisted of Santiago Almada, Sam Bacso, and the US-based WPSL organization.